BBO Discussion Forums: Adjustment yes/no and how many tricks - BBO Discussion Forums

 Bidding is an estimation of probabilities SJ Simon

-#19 User is offline Cyberyeti
+#19 User is online Cyberyeti

 • PipPipPipPipPipPipPipPipPipPip